jliujack/yellowcake/content/pages/home.md

       100$ per hour
       please contact us for more detail
 meta:
-  description: If you would like to find a Chinese Lawyer to assist you in
+  description: Welcome to legalandwise - Chinese Lawyer in Law Firm Guangzhou.Our
-    investing in China or trading with Chinese companies, our experienced team is your best choice.
+    professional Chinese law firm focuses to provide high-quality legal services to foreign business owners and WFOE in China.
+We have extensive experience in helping multinational clients navigate the complexities of China legal system.
+We provide effective solutions for foreign legal services in China with reasonable and affordable fee.
-  title: Chinese Lawyer
+  title: Lawyer in china,Business lawyer about WFOE in China
-  keywords: Lawyer
+  keywords: lawyer in china,China Business Lawyers,WFOE
   canonicalLink: Legal and Wise
   noindex: false
 ---